 “… but you will not die.”
 Aoife cackled.
 “I am only going to turn you into swans!”

 When she said this, she began to summon magic with her hands.
 The children were now trembling in fear as they saw a gold and red sphere rise from the water to envelop them.
-Aoife’s cloak flailed open, and out came a great ball of fire that burned all that came on its path.
+Aoife’s cloak flailed open and out came a great fire that burned all that came on its path.

 The fireball was so massive that masses of steam began to rise around the children.
 And soon, the children could no longer feel anything in their heads, shoulders, arms, and legs.